Maureen Baker (doctor)

 Maureen Baker CBE FRCGP (born 20 September 1958) is a Scottish medical doctor who was Chair of the Royal College of General Practitioners (RCGP) from 2013 to 2016.
 She was previously Honorary Secretary of the RCGP from 1999 to 2009.

 Early life and education

 Baker was born in Motherwell on 20 September 1958.
 Her parents were Helen and William Murphy.
 She was educated at the Holy Cross High School in Hamilton.
 After school, she studied medicine at the University of Dundee, graduating with MB, ChB in 1981.
 She then attended the University of Nottingham, obtaining a DM.

 Career

 From 1985 to 2000, she worked as a general practitioner in Lincoln.
 Early in her career, she was involved with teaching.

-She joined Connecting for Health in 2007.
-She is Clinical Director for Patient Safety at the Health and Social Care Information Centre (HSCIC).
+She joined Connecting for Health in 2007 and was Clinical Director for Patient Safety at the Health and Social Care Information Centre (HSCIC 2007–2016).